 Has your child had difficulty retaining skills over shorter breaks?

-Does your child have known issues with
+Does your child have known challenges with

-Is your child making steady progress toward meeting his IEP goals?
+Is your child making steady progress toward meeting IEP goals?
 And will a break in services threaten that progress?

 Is your child just beginning to master a critical skill, such as learning to read?